 Every defendant may reset their first preliminary hearing setting one time for any reason; however, the reset must be accomplished before the day of court.
 No resets are allowed on the day of court.
 You must sign for your new court date, so you must either come to the court in person, be at a fax machine where you can receive, complete, and return your reset notice, or be able to receive a document via your email addess and sign it digitally.

-You must File a Motion for Continuance and submit it to the Judge no later than the day before your trial date.
+You must File a Motion for Continuance and submit it to the Judge at least 24 hours before the day before your trial date.
 Your request must include a phone number that you can be reached at so that the court can advise you of the Judge's decision.
-The judge will make a decision whether or not to grant the continuance.
+The Judge will make the decision whether or not to grant the continuance.